Studio & Classroom Etiquette

 Ballet– Ballet dress code for girls is leotard (any color), tights (any color), and ballet shoes (leather or canvas, any color).
 Hair must be pulled back away from the face neatly in a bun.
 Dancers may also wear form fitting bike shorts or ballet skirt over leotards.
 Ballet dress code for boys is form-fitting shirt (any solid color); form fitting black shorts or leggings, and ballet shoes (black or white).
 Long hair must be slicked back away from the face.

 Creative Movement– Creative Movement dress code for girls and boys is any comfortable clothing that does not restrict movement.
 No jeans or dresses.
-Clean shoes required.
+Bare feet or ballet slippers/jazz shoes.

 Hip Hop– Hip Hop dress code is any comfortable clothing that permits free flowing movement and black split sole dance sneakers.
 No bare midriffs.
 Pants that reach below the knee or kneepads are encouraged due to floor work.

-Jazz/Lyrical– Jazz dress code for girls is leotard (any color), solid color shorts, pants or leggings, black or tan jazz shoes.
+Jazz/Lyrical– Jazz dress code for girls is leotard (any color), solid color shorts, pants or leggings, Jazz shoes (black or tan) for Jazz, mesh half-sole lyrical shoes (tan) for Lyrical.
 Hair must be pulled back neatly away from the face.
-Jazz dress code for boys is form-fitting shirt (any solid color), form fitting black shorts or leggings, black or tan jazz shoes.
+Jazz dress code for boys is form-fitting shirt (any solid color), form fitting black shorts or leggings, Jazz shoes (black or tan) for Jazz, bare feet for Lyrical.
 Long hair must be slicked back away from the face.

 Combination Classes– Any attire from the genres listed above that is included in the combo class is acceptable.
-Students are encouraged to have a pair of tap shoes for combination classes that include Tap.
+Students are encouraged to have proper footwear for all genres in combination classes.

 Absences/Makeups & Injuries